rach7777/monax-may/content/blog/2015/2015-09-17-selfdrivingbanks.md

 ### Self-driving banks

 Should we use such an infrastructure to clear industrial volumes of interbank transactions, such as international payments?
-I’m not so sure (this would not be the first time Eris Industries has [gone against the grain of conventional wisdom](http://blogs.wsj.com/moneybeat/2015/04/14/bitbeat-blockchains-without-coins-stir-tensions-in-bitcoin-community/) in the blockchain space).
+I’m not so sure (this would not be the first time Monax Industries has [gone against the grain of conventional wisdom](http://blogs.wsj.com/moneybeat/2015/04/14/bitbeat-blockchains-without-coins-stir-tensions-in-bitcoin-community/) in the blockchain space).
 Why do we need replication - or even PKI - to get us where we need to go in such circumstances?
 Would adopting that infrastructure for these applications only slow the banks down?

 By contrast, how many times can someone get KYC'd in a day?
 How many marmots, or syndicated loan participations, can someone move in a day?
 The answer (I know as I have cornered the marmot market) is rather fewer.
 This is a strong hint that these kinds of use-cases are a good place to start.